Important information for our Beagle Street and Virgin Money Customers.

 Next steps:

 Speak to a mortgage adviser.
-The mortgage market changes constantly and you need expert opinion to get the best offer for you at the time you’re looking to buy.
+The mortgage market changes constantly and you'll need an expert opinion to get the best offer for you at the time you’re looking to buy.
 Your mortgage adviser will also do the application for you, which is incredibly helpful.

 Some mortgage advisers don’t charge first-time buyers, or charge them less, and some are paid by the bank that you take the mortgage out with.
 It’s best to find out how they will be paid before you start so you can budget for it if you’re footing the bill.